niallthomson/eks-workshop-v2/website/docs/automation/gitops/argocd/app-of-apps/deploy_applications.md

 $ argocd app wait -l app.kubernetes.io/created-by=eks-workshop
 ```

-When Argo CD finish the sync, all our applications will be in `Synced` state.
+When Argo CD completes the process, all our applications will be in the `Synced` state as shown in the ArgoCD UI:

 ![argocd-ui-apps.png](assets/argocd-ui-apps-synced.webp)

-We should now have a set of new namespaces with the application components deployed:
+We should now see a set of new namespaces with each application component deployed:

 ```bash hook=deploy
 $ kubectl get namespaces